deepinx/enhanced-ssh-mxnet/README.md

-## The MXNet Improved SSH with Landmark Localization
+## The MXNet Enhanced SSH (ESSH) with Face Landmark Localization

-Landmark localization using ONet in MTCNN is added to original SSH method.
+The localization of five semantic facial landmarks is added to original SSH method.

+You can use this ESSH method to face detection and coarse face alignment.

-Widerface result, by pyramid testing.
+Widerface detection result, by pyramid testing.

 | Impelmentation     | Easy-Set | Medium-Set | Hard-Set |
 | ------------------ | -------- | ---------- | -------- |